fakerybakery/awesomeread/README.md

 * Add more styling for the post lists/search results
 * Better styling the homepage
 * Style the "Menus" - e.g. "Forum Tools" or "Search this Forum" menu...
+* Fix profile styling when not logged in
+* Fix styling when editing post

 ## Bugs
 Please create a GitHub issue to report bugs.
 Thank you!